sigasi/sigasi_insights/content/tech/sigasi_sdk_2.md

 Another work item is project management.
 The LSP does not (and cannot) standardize what a project's configuration should look like.
 Indeed, how a project should be configured, depends highly on the type of project.
 For example, in Java-world, projects will often consist of numerous Maven files.
 In C++-world, you might be using makefiles or Bazel.
 Rust will rely on cargo.
 And so on ...

-So, every language eco-system has its own conventions to define projects.
+So, every language ecosystem has its own conventions to define projects.
 Sigasi's SDK follows suit.
 It defines a mechanism to communicate your project structure from the front-end to the back-end.
 It currently takes the form of a big JSON object that lists the files of a project, VHDL/Verilog versions, preprocessor settings ...

 In your own editor, you will most likely have your own project definition.
 In order to integrate the SDK in this context, you will need to be able to convert (part of) your project definition into the format that the SDK understands.
 Every time your project definition is updated, you'll send the new definition to the back-end.